chafla/athenian-robotics.github.io-1/docs/gopigo.md

 pi@dex:~ $ sudo reboot now
 ```

-After disconnecting the ethernet cable, verify the Wifi on the GoPiGo's Raspi is working with:
+After disconnecting the ethernet cable, verify the Wi-Fi on the GoPiGo's Raspi is working with:
 ```bash
 $ ssh pi@dex.local
 Password: robots1234